The lights are dimmed. The candles are lit. All eyes are on you.

 - Dividend stocks: stocks (usually of well-established companies) that issue dividends to their shareholders on the regular

 - Individual stocks: self-explanatory

-Each of these options has their pros and cons, but all of them have the potential to return 5% or more a year, so you’re better off picking a strategy that you’re most comfortable with.
+Each of these options has its pros and cons, but all of them have the potential to return 5% or more a year, so you’re better off picking a strategy that you’re most comfortable with.

 Onward and Forward

 Turning the big 3-0 is a huge deal, and you might feel financially behind at the moment, but trust me, you still got plenty of time to course-correct and retire rich, as long as you follow the steps laid out in this article and turn motivation into actions.

 Retiring with a million dollars is not only possible but extremely probable.
 Good luck!